swonner/Elemental-Excess-RIS-Code/README.md

 The key result from this code is the text file: "ELEMENTALEXCESSMinMaxData.txt" which reports the elemental excess for the segregation of a specific element in a line scan and the width of the integration profile utilized to calculate it.

+In this repository, you will find the core python code, which compiles all of the necessary functions utilzied in the elemental excess algorithm.
+You will also find scripts for 4 different use cases:
+(1) A single line scan of a single element
+(2) A single line scan with multiple elements
+(3) Multiple line scans with a single element
+(4) Multiple line scans with multiple elements

 # Licence information

 Elemental Excess RIS Code.
 Copyright (C) 2025, Sara K Wonner and Pascal Bellon